 Silvia from Heart My Backpack

-Yekaterinburg used to be a center for organized crime in Russia, and while the mafia still have a presence there, the conflicts peaked in the 1990s.
+Yekaterinburg used to be a center for organized crime in Russia, and while the mafia still has a presence there, the conflicts peaked in the 1990s.
 You can see this when walking through Shirokorechenskoe Cemetery, where prominent members of the notorious Centralniy gang have been buried – walk through and you’ll see that most of the gravestones belong to men who died in the 90s, usually in their twenties.

 The cemetery is huge, but since the gravestones display pictures of the deceased you can easily spot former mob leaders from their expensive suits and embellished gravestones.
 One even had a separate gravestone showing off his Mercedes!
 And just so no one gets confused, the bosses are always shown in fancy suits, while the “muscle” wears leather jackets and t-shirts.